dlangk/langkilde/posts/2024-05-06-shareholder-value.md

 can raise enough money to get to the next milestone, but not so much that you can't raise money at a higher valuation the next time.

+As companies grow, the valuation becomes as much a function of the company's performance as your expectations about the future.
+Emphasis slowly shifts from the founder and the expectations, to metrics like growth, margin and profitability.
+Of course, leaders at a company, and expectations, are always a part of the equation.

 This introduces the next critical concept: **Enterprise Value** and **Shareholder Value**.
 Together with the **Cost of Capital**, these are the three most important financial concepts a founder needs to understand.
 Enterprise value is the value of your company.
 It's determined as the price per share times the number of shares.
 The price per share is